mechatroner/vscode_rainbow_csv/DEV_README.md

 NOTE: if `npm run test-in-browser` fails with an error it could show a message telling to install/update playwright - do it (it will also print the command, something like: `npx playwright install`).

-### Running unit tests for the extension inside VSCode:
+### Running unit tests for the extension OUTSIDE VSCode:
 #### For standard VSCode:
 1. **IMPORTANT** Make sure you have no open VSCode instances running, all VSCode windows are closed (otherwise will might get some weird caching/webworker errors or other issues)!
 2. run `npm install` (If you have WSL - run in Windows, don't run in WSL).